davidchristafore/personalsite/content/authors/admin/_index.md

 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/david-christafore-742b38132/
-superuser: true
+superuser: yes
-title: David Christafore
+bio: My research interests include urban economics, labor economics, and housing economics.
 ---

-I am a PhD economist with research in urban, labor, and housing economics.
-Since Fall 2020 I have been a lecturer at University of California Merced, where I have remotely taught Health Economics, Labor Economics, and Statistical Inference.
+I am a PhD economist with 15 years of experience in academia.
+My research has been in the fields of urban, labor, and housing economics, and I have published nine coauthored papers in academic journals.
+Additionally, I have taught introductory and intermediate microeconomics and macroeconomics, statistics, research methods, and a variety of field courses such as labor, development, and health economics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/christafore_cv.pdf" "newtab" >}}CV{{< /staticref >}}.